-Our analysis of the health and wellbeing of the population in Greenwich tells us about the most significant causes of mortality (causes of death) and morbidity (causes of poor health).
+Our analysis of the health and wellbeing of the population in Royal Greenwich tells us about the most significant causes of mortality (causes of death) and morbidity (causes of poor health).

-The following infographic shows that cancers, heart diseases and respiratory diseases account for the majority of deaths for the Greenwich population.
+The following infographic shows that cancers, heart diseases and lung conditions account for the majority of deaths for our population.